jortel/gofer/docs/sphinx/notes.rst

 - *managed* - Defines level of broker model management.
 - *queue* - The name of the request queue.
 - *exchange* - An (optional) exchange.
 The exchange is not declared/deleted.

+gofer 2.5
+^^^^^^^^^

+Notes:

+ - Added the python-gofer-proton messaging adapter.
+The adapter supports AMQP 1.0 and use the Apache Qpid ``proton`` library.

+ - The gofer.messaging.Exchange and gofer.messaging.Queue now support an additional
+   ``url`` parameter which is used when ``url`` is not passed to specific method.

+ - NotFound raised when an AMQP node (queue) does not exist.
+See messaging.adapter.model for details on affected methods.

+Deprecated:

+ - Using gofer.proxy.agent() has been deprecated.